Jacob Hannemann: Chicago Cubs

 The Chicago Cubs selected Hannemann in the third round of the 2013 MLB draft, and offered him a $1 million signing bonus.
-Hannemann signed with the Cubs, and made his professional debut, but he appeared in only 17 games for the Arizona Cubs of the Rookie-level Arizona League and the Boise Hawks of the Class A-Short Season Northwest League before injuries ended his season.
-In 2014, he began the season with the Kane County Cougars of the Class A Midwest League and was promoted to the Daytona Cubs of the Class A-Advanced Florida State League.
+Hannemann signed with the Cubs, and made his professional debut, but he appeared in only 17 games for the Arizona League Cubs of the Rookie-level Arizona League and the Boise Hawks of the Low-A Northwest League before injuries ended his season.
+In 2014, Hannemann began the season with the Kane County Cougars of the Single-A Midwest League and was promoted to the Daytona Cubs of the High-A Florida State League.
 After the season, the Cubs assigned Hannemann to the Arizona Fall League, where he batted .279 in 17 games.

-Hannemann began the 2015 season with the Myrtle Beach Pelicans of the Class-A Advanced Carolina League, and was promoted to the Tennessee Smokies of the Class AA Southern League in April.
+Hannemann began the 2015 season with the Myrtle Beach Pelicans of the High-A Carolina League, and was promoted to the Tennessee Smokies of the Double-A Southern League in April.
 Hannemann ended 2015 with a .244 batting average, along with 26 stolen bases.
-Hannemann returned to the Smokies in 2016, where he batted .247 with 10 home runs and 30 RBI's.
-The Cubs added him to their 40-man roster after the season.
-He began the 2017 season with Tennessee, and was promoted to the Iowa Cubs of the Class AAA Pacific Coast League.
+Hannemann returned to the Smokies in 2016, where he batted .247 with 10 home runs and 30 RBI.
+On November 18, 2016, the Cubs added Hannemann to their 40-man roster to protect him from the Rule 5 draft.
+He began the 2017 season with Tennessee, and was promoted to the Iowa Cubs of the Triple-A Pacific Coast League.

 Seattle Mariners

 On September 4, 2017, the Seattle Mariners claimed Hannemann off waivers.
 The Mariners promoted him to the major leagues the next day.
-He made his first major league start on September 25 in center field against the Oakland Athletics, going 0-4.
-He hit his first major league home run on September 30, 2017, off of Ricky Nolasco.
+Hannemann made his first major league start on September 25 in center field against the Oakland Athletics, going 0-for-4.
+He hit his first major league home run on September 30, off of Ricky Nolasco.

-Second stint with Cubs

-He was waived by the Mariners following the season and then re-claimed by Chicago on October 26, 2017.
-He spent all of the 2018 season with AAA Iowa.
-He was assigned to AAA Iowa Cubs to start the 2019 season.
+Chicago Cubs (second stint)

+On October 26, 2017, Hannemann was claimed off waivers by the Chicago Cubs.
+On November 20, Hannemann was removed from the 40-man roster and sent outright to the Triple-A Iowa Cubs.
+He spent all of the 2018 season with Iowa, playing in 116 games and batting .238/.297/.340 with six home runs, 32 RBI, and 22 stolen bases.

+Hannemann was assigned to Iowa to start the 2019 season.
+In 44 games for the team, he batted .248/.333/.453 with five home runs, 15 RBI, and eight stolen bases.
 Hannemann was released by the Cubs organization on July 5, 2019.

 Personal life

 Hannemann was born in Kahuku, Hawaii.
 His family moved to Utah when Jacob was eight years old.
 He is a cousin of Mufi Hannemann, the former mayor of Honolulu.

 Hannemann is an Eagle Scout.
 During his mission in Little Rock, he worked with people addicted to alcohol and cigarettes.
-Hannemann's younger brother, Micah Hannemann, also played football for BYU.
+Hannemann's younger brother, Micah Hannemann, also played college football for BYU before playing professionally.
+His brothers Ammon and Kyle played college football for BYU and Southern Utah respectively.
+Their father is of Samoan heritage.